 The views expressed in this investment report represent the opinions of PNC Capital Advisors, LLC and are not intended to predict or depict performance of any investment.
 All information contained herein is for informational purposes and should not be construed as investment advice.
 It does not constitute an offer, solicitation or recommendation to purchase any security.
 The information herein was obtained by various sources; we do not guarantee its accuracy or completeness.
 Fund performance quoted above is for class I shares.
 Past performance does not guarantee future results.
 These views are as of the date of this publication and are subject to change based on subsequent developments.

-PNC Emerging Markets Equity (class I) Fund returned 13.67% in the first quarter versus a return of 9.93% for the benchmark MSCI Emerging Markets Index.
+PNC Emerging Markets Equity (class I) Fund returned 1.19% in the second quarter versus a return of 0.61% for the benchmark MSCI Emerging Markets Index.

-In terms of country attribution, stock selection and country allocation contributed to relative investment results.
-Positive country-allocation effects came from overweights to Argentina and Italy, along with an underweight to India.
-Negative country allocation effects came from an underweight to China, along with overweights to Hungary and Indonesia.
-Positive selection effects came from stock selection in China, Russia, and Poland.
-Negative selection effects came from stock selection in Korea, Thailand, and the United Arab Emirates.
+In terms of country attribution, the fund outperformed on a country allocation basis, but underperformed on a stock selection basis.
+Positive country allocation effects came from overweights to Argentina, Thailand, and Egypt.
+Negative country allocation effects came from overweights to Vietnam and Hungary, along with an underweight to Russia.
+Positive selection effects came from stock selection in China, Thailand, and the Philippines.
+Negative selection effects came from stock selection in Argentina, Brazil, and Taiwan.

-In terms of sector attribution, stock selection contributed to relative investment results, while sector allocation detracted.
-Positive sector allocation effects came from an overweight to Consumer Discretionary, along with underweights to Materials and Consumer Staples.
-Negative sector allocation effects came from an overweight to Health Care, along with underweights to Information Technology and Energy.
-Positive selection effects came from stock selection in Financials, Energy, and Communication Services.
-Negative selection effects came from Information Technology, Real Estate, and Health Care.
+In terms of sector attribution, the fund underperformed on a sector allocation basis and outperformed on a stock selection basis.
+Positive sector allocation effects came from underweights to Materials, Technology, and Energy.
+Negative sector allocation effects came from overweights to Healthcare and Consumer Discretionary, along with an underweight to Financials.
+Positive selection effects came from stock selection in Consumer Discretionary, Information Technology, and Financials.
+Negative selection effects came from Energy, Consumer Staples, and Industrials.

-Global investors remain concerned about high relative levels of developed and developing market indebtedness, geopolitical considerations and populism, central bank policy, and the sustainability of global growth.
-We continue to search for companies within attractive regions that have robust earnings growth, high-quality balance sheets, strong management teams, and clearly defined growth strategies.
+Global investors remain concerned about high relative levels of developed and developing market indebtedness, geopolitical and trade considerations, populism, central bank policy, and the sustainability of global growth.
+We are closely monitoring inflationary pressures, currency prices, and geopolitical and policy risks.
+We continue to search for companies within attractive emerging market regions that have earnings growth potential, high-quality balance sheets, strong management teams, and clearly defined growth strategies.